-All snook start life as males and some will then change into females.
-Snook become sexually mature beginning at about 62cm, and as early as 2 years old.
+Snook become sexually mature adults at about four or five, and at lengths of about 24 to 26 inches.
+The females all start life as males.
 Once sexually mature, their movements and feeding patterns tend to revolve around a lengthy spawning season - roughly April through September in Florida.

 It takes a great deal of energy to generate gametes and to migrate to a spawning aggregation site.
-Therefore, snook feed more aggressively "prespawn," and during the warmer months, vs. the colder months when their metabolisms are slower and they aren't making eggs and moving around much.
+Therefore, snook feed more aggressively "pre-spawn," and during the warmer months, vs. the colder months when their metabolisms are slower and they aren't making eggs and moving around much.